X-Force: Old Ghosts

 Meanwhile, Warpath returns to his tribe's reservation at Camp Verde to visit his brother's grave, but discovers the empty graves of his entire tribe before being violently attacked by the Demon Bear.
-Just as he's about to be killed, Warpath is saved by Ghost Rider, who offers to teach him how to kill a demon.
+As he is about to be killed, Warpath is saved by Ghost Rider, who offers to teach him how to kill a demon.
 After engaging the Demon Bear in battle once more, Ghost Rider realizes the demon is reacting to pain caused by a dagger embedded in its body.
 Once Warpath removes the dagger, the demon is revealed to be the spirit guides of Warpath's tribe, corrupted by the black magic of the dagger.
 These spirits grant Warpath a vision that reveals the history of the man responsible for digging up the graves of his tribe: Eli Bard.
 Warpath returns home and tells X-Force what the spirits showed him, which ends with the revelation that Eli is using the Technarch Transmode Virus to revive dead mutants as an offering to his queen, Selene.

 Soon after, Beautiful Dreamer mysteriously dies after losing control of her powers and killing hundreds of civilians.
 Cyclops realizes this was likely caused by the mutated Legacy Virus, and assembles X-Force to deal with the situation.
-Cyclops also reveals he's in the process of tracking down Cable, and gives each of them a time-travel device that will be remotely activated when Beast determines Cable's exact location in the timestream.
+Cyclops also reveals he's in the process of tracking down Cable, and gives each of them a time-travel device that will be remotely activated when Beast determines Cable's location in the timestream.
 Fever Pitch loses control of his powers soon after, resulting in a similar massacre.
 While escaping the explosion, Archangel spots the Leper Queen and informs Cyclops.
-Once Boom-Boom, Hellion and Surge are kidnapped, the Stepford Cuckoos use Cerebra to track them down.
+Once Boom-Boom, Hellion, and Surge are kidnapped, the Stepford Cuckoos use Cerebra to track them down.
 Hellion and Surge are injected with the altered Legacy Virus and teleported out just as X-Force storm the Leper Queen's base.
 As Wolverine questions the Leper Queen, Cyclops informs him that Cable has been found and X-Force is being sent after him.
 Despite Wolverine's protests, Cyclops activates the time-travel devices, sending X-Force forward in time before they can kill the Leper Queen.